Plasma Pen vs Cryotherapy vs Curettage for Seborrheic Keratosis: The Honest 2026 Test

 Who it fits Confident DIY user, multiple flat or waxy growths on back, chest, shoulders, face.
 Many thin growths to clear at once, lighter skin tones, preference for in-office.
 One thick raised growth, or any growth a derm wants biopsied for safety.
 Growths bundled with broader resurfacing.

-The plasma pen column is highlighted because it is the only at-home method on this table that consistently clears the growth.
-Everything else requires an office visit and a per-lesion fee.
+The plasma pen column is highlighted because every other method needs an office visit and a per-lesion fee.
 That changes the math for anyone with more than one growth, which is most people who develop seborrheic keratoses at all.

 The head-to-head: growth type by growth type

-Seborrheic keratoses do not all look the same.
-The shape, thickness, and location of the growth determine which tool fits.
+The right tool depends on the growth.
+Shape, thickness, and location decide the verdict, so this table maps each growth type to its winner.
 Our back location guide and face location guide go deeper on each area.

 Growth type Plasma pen Cryotherapy Curettage Laser